edgedb/nextjs-edgedb-auth-template/README.md

 ### Extend the EdgeDB schema

-Open the `schema.esdl` file and add your own types and fields.
+Open the `dbschema/default.esdl` file and add your own types and fields.
 You can start by adding a `Post` type with a `title` and `content` field or changing the
 `Item` type to include more fields.
 For example: